-Material Risk Takers (MRTs) (at the ANZ level) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of ANZ.
+MRTs (at the ANZ level) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of ANZ.
 For ANZ these are Senior Executives who can influence the Group's capital, funding and liquidity, market risk, underwriting risk, and/or credit and counterparty risk.
-For 2018 ANZ had a total of 6 Material Risk Taker roles (7 individuals due to movement in roles); 6 roles in 2017 (6 individuals).
+For 2019, ANZ had a total of 35 MRT roles3 (35 individuals); 6 roles in 2018 (7 individuals due to movement in roles).